Right Arrow

 Grey Down Arrow

 This in-depth guide explores the leading causes of struck-by and caught-in/between incidents in logistics, detailing the financial, operational, and regulatory impacts.
-It provides actionable prevention strategies and demonstrates how AI-powered video analytics can move safety programs from reactive to proactive, reducing injuries and costs while improving compliance and morale.
+It provides actionable risk reduction strategies and shows how Video AI can shift safety programs from reactive to proactive, reducing injuries and costs while improving compliance.

 By